xtvlw/Bot_Discod-python3/README.md

 pip3 install googletrans or pip install googletrans.

-thanks for test my first Bot.
+thanks for test my Bot.

 you need to put all files in the same folder.

+to help send "--help".